hapax/hapax.github.io/assets/bloch.md

 For this reason, people probably justifiably say that the Bloch sphere has no analogue for more qubits.
 The full truth is that an analogue exists, but is messy!

-We'll sketch what happens with two qubits, and leave three qubits as homework for the curious reader.

 #### References